 I am taking courses at PAGE only.
 Do I need to complete Not Anymore?

 Yes, all Cal State LA PAGE (Professional and Global Education) students, whether they are taking open university, continuing education, or courses leading to baccalaureate, master's or doctoral degrees are required to take the Not Anymore course.

 How long will Not Anymore take to complete?

-Not Anymore for undergraduates takes approximately 1 hour to complete.
-The continuing student refresher courses and graduate student course take approximately 30 minutes to complete.
+The refresher courses for undergraduate and graduate students take approximately 30 minutes to complete.
 All parts of the course module are required.

 What happens if I miss the deadline?

 You can still complete the course.
 Please call (323) 343-3103 or email email@example.com and provide your CIN # as soon as possible to request an extension.

 Do I have to answer the pre- and post- test questions?